 The novelty and experience were so good, many people simply didn't care about missing features or high price tags.
 But the price did prevent iPhone from getting into as many hands and lives as Apple wanted.

 So, at the September 5, 2007 "The Beat Goes On" music event, Steve Jobs not only introduced the first iPod touch, he announced they were dropping the 4GB iPhone entirely, and dropping the price of the 8GB iPhone to $399.
 From Apple:

 The surveys are in and iPhone customer satisfaction scores are higher than we've ever seen for any Apple product.
 We've clearly got a breakthrough product and we want to make it affordable for even more customers as we enter this holiday season.

-On February 5, 2008, Greg Joswiack, vice president of Worldwide iPod and iPhone Product Marketing, announced a 16GB model.
+On February 5, 2008, Greg Joswiack, then vice president of Worldwide iPod and iPhone Product Marketing, now in charge of all product marketing, announced a 16GB model.
 From Apple: